W: WALL - WALSH

 1960s Birmingham based wrestler who worked for the independent promoters.
 Often billed as Captain Vic Wall, sadly we know little about him.
 We do know he was also a referee for the independent promoters, and said to be a good one by other wrestlers because he had the talent of not seeing everything.

-Sonny Wallis was one of those that appeared wrestling on BBC television in 1946, soon after the station re-commenced transmissions following the end of the war.
-His opponent was another soon to be famous wrestler of the Heritage Years, Canadian Ed Barker.
+Wrestling appearances were curtailed during the war but when peace resumed Sonny appeared on BBC television in 1946, soon after the station re-commenced transmissions following the end of the war, in a wrestling exhibition with Canadian Ed Barker.

 Another of those wrestlers who combined their careers with farming.
-Middlesborough’s Norman Walsh was a rough, tough, mid heavyweight who was a long time holder of the British mid Heavyweight title.
+Middlesbrough’s Norman Walsh was a rough, tough, mid heavyweight who was a long time holder of the British mid Heavyweight title.

 Like other Northerners he had an aggressive style that fans sometimes confused with villainy, and a villain he was not.
 At the top of the profession for many years Norman wrestled Lou Thesz for the World Heavyweight Championship when the American visited Britain in 1957.

 A car crash in 1963 put Walsh out of action for many months but he returned to establish his supremacy once again until retiring in the mid 1960s.
 Royal Albert Hall wins over international stars included Ricky Waldo and Felix Gregor.

 Our last recorded Joint Promotions bout for him is against the Zebra kid at Cliftonville in 1967, but he continued for a few more years on the independent circuit.
 Norman Walsh was landlord of the Dog and Gun public house at Knayton, between Northallerton and Thirsk.